ZXShady/extra_traits/README.md

 utility traits

-underlying_type_or<T,OrElse> : if T is an enum then get the underliny type otherwise OrElse type
+typename underlying_type_or<T,OrElse>::type : if T is an enum then get the underliny type otherwise OrElse type